Here is the CTMQ Guide to Vernon with my list and stories about everything I’ve done there!

-For those of you who are new here… after a decade of writing CTMQ, I decided to try to “complete” towns.
-In that decade of traveling and writing, I had already done a lot of stuff in most of our towns already.
+After a decade of writing CTMQ, I decided to try to “complete” towns.
+In that decade of traveling and writing, I had already done a lot of stuff in many of our towns already.
 However, I have been continually surprised by how much more there often is to do.
-This page you’re reading includes my “town completion celebration meal.”
-These will sometimes be at the best restaurant in town.
-Or the most historic.
-Or the most iconic.
-Or the most unique.
-Or the only one.
-Or at a gas station.
-Every town is different!
+This page includes my “town completion celebration meal” and recap of my Vernon experiences.

 Let’s get to it.